 These tools help you find great blog name ideas.

-LeanDomainSearch is the tool I use a lot to find domain name ideas.
-It’s a tool by Automattic, the company behind WordPress.
+I frequently use LeanDomainSearch to generate domain name ideas.
+This tool is developed by Automattic, the company responsible for WordPress.

 After choosing an effective blog name, it’s equally important to know the availability of the domain name.